transistorsoft/react-native-background-geolocation/README.md

 |---|---|---|---|---|
 | `debug` | `Boolean` | Optional | `false` | When enabled, the plugin will emit sounds for life-cycle events of background-geolocation!  **NOTE iOS**:  In addition, you must manually enable the *Audio and Airplay* background mode in *Background Capabilities* to hear these debugging sounds. |
 | `stopOnTerminate` | `Boolean` | Optional | `true` | Enable this in order to force a stop() when the application terminated (e.g. on iOS, double-tap home button, swipe away the app).
 On Android, stopOnTerminate: false will cause the plugin to operate as a headless background-service (in this case, you should configure an #url in order for the background-service to send the location to your server) |
- location when some number of minutes elapse after being the #start method was called. |
 | `maxDaysToPersist` | `Integer` | Optional | `1` |  Maximum number of days to store a geolocation in plugin's SQLite database when your server fails to respond with `HTTP 200 OK`.
 The plugin will continue attempting to sync with your server until `maxDaysToPersist` when it will give up and remove the location from the database. |

 ## HTTP Options